Nirvana (band): 1991–1992: Nevermind and mainstream breakthrough

 Disenchanted with Sub Pop, and with the Smart Studios sessions generating interest, Nirvana sought a deal with a major record label since no indie label could buy them out of their contract.
 Cobain and Novoselic consulted Soundgarden and Alice in Chains manager Susan Silver for advice.
-They met Silver in Los Angeles and she introduced them to agent Don Muller and music business attorney Alan Mintz, who was specialized in finding deals for new bands.
+They met Silver in Los Angeles and she introduced them to agent Don Muller and music business attorney Alan Mintz, who specialized in finding deals for new bands.
 Mintz started sending out Nirvana's demo tape to major labels looking for deals.
 Following repeated recommendations by Sonic Youth's Kim Gordon, Nirvana signed to DGC Records in 1990.
 When Nirvana was inducted into the Rock and Roll Hall of Fame in 2014, Novoselic thanked Silver during his speech for "introducing them to the music industry properly".

 After signing, the band began recording its first major label album, Nevermind.
 The group was offered a number of producers, but held out for Vig.
 Rather than record at Vig's Madison studio as they had in 1990, production shifted to Sound City Studios in Van Nuys, Los Angeles, California.
 For two months, the band worked through a variety of songs.
 Some, such as "In Bloom" and "Breed", had been in Nirvana's repertoire for years, while others, including "On a Plain" and "Stay Away", lacked finished lyrics until midway through the recording process.
 After the recording sessions were completed, Vig and the band set out to mix the album.
 However, the recording sessions had run behind schedule and the resulting mixes were deemed unsatisfactory.
 Slayer mixer Andy Wallace was brought in to create the final mix.
 After the album's release, members of Nirvana expressed dissatisfaction with the polished sound that Wallace had given Nevermind.